bcgov/bcgov-rstats-public-presentations/2018-11-07_EARL_Seattle/Overcoming_gravity.md

 It is a truth universally acknowledged that large organizations (public and private sector) develop policies, procedures, and cultures that standardize and streamline business processes, with the aim of making the organization more cost-efficient and to minimize risk.

-It's worth remembering that the policies and procedures that cause this grief are, almost invariably, created with the aim of achieving a valid goal.
+It's worth remembering that the policies and procedures that cause the grief like I had trying to install R are, almost invariably, created with the aim of achieving a valid goal.

 One example: research ethics.
 I don't think that anyone would argue that ethical research is a bad idea; the protocols and evaluation processes prior to launching research on human subjects are intended to minimize the harm those individuals are subject to.
 But there's a substantial literature on how the process of implementing research ethics gets in the way of the outcome of research; a recent paper asks the question "Are we minimizing harm or maximizing bureacracy?"[^2]